-There are two gate types: the front/back gate and festoon gate, categorised by their forms.
+There are two gate types: the front/back gate and festoon gates.
 Constructed as individual buildings, the form of front gates and back gates is similar to rooms.
 The difference is that a gate doesn't have an enclosed partition for defining the interior, but a single partition defining the outside and inside of a Siheyuan.
-This partition is usually a wall containing a door spacing a bay width.
-The design principles of the structural carpentry frame of the gates and of individual buildings are the same, whose differences are the available value of parameters.
-For the gates, the value of the number of bays in the front view and of the number of rafters in vertical section are set as 1 and 5 respectively.
+This partition is usually a wall containing a door.
+The design principles of the structural carpentry frame of the gates and individual buildings are the same, whose differences are the available value of parameters.
+For the gates, the value of the number of bays in the front view and of the number of rafters in the vertical side section view is set as 1 and 5 respectively.
 The principles of festoon gates are different and will be the subject of further research.